 In the 1970s and early 1980s, Williamson Street was in decline.
 As the light industries and agriculture-related businesses that had been the backbone of the neighborhood’s economy historically had moved or died out, jobs had left the neighborhood.
 There were many empty buildings on Willy Street.
-For example, when La Samaritaine Coop bought their buildings in the 1000 block in 1982, the buildings were infested with mice, cockroaches and drug dealers and were being used as flop houses.
+For example, when La Samaritaine Co-op bought their buildings in the 1000 block in 1982, the derelict buildings were infested with mice and cockroaches.
 The condition of the the main street was having a detrimental effect on the entire neighborhood.

 Community-Building through Willy Street Fair